sasare3/project_gantt_chart/README.md

    streamlit run gantt_chart.py

-the chart will open in a new window
+The chart will open in a new window

- if command prompt does'nt work, open powershell and run the command there.
+ If command prompt does'nt work, open powershell and run the command there.
- Alternatively, you can use 'Anaconda Prompt' to run the commands To use Anaconda Prompt, install in powershell using the following command:
+ Alternatively, you can use 'Anaconda Prompt' to run the commands.

+ To use Anaconda Prompt, install in powershell using the following command:

     pip install conda